 - It is the responsibility of the Teaching Assistants, Mid Day Assistants and Office Staff to manage bodily fluids and support the child in the first instance.
-Teachers may help as circumstances dictate. - The person dealing with the child is responsible for clearing bodily fluids during the mornings and Office Assistant during the afternoons. - The Caretaker may be asked to clear bodily fluids when instructed to do so by the headteacher or nominated person. - Guidance on dealing with bodily fluids is displayed in all the designated First Aid Areas and with the Body Spills Box located in the cupboard in the school hall by the visualiser. - Risk assessment for Managing Bodily Fluids reviewed annually or as and when further potential risks are identified and shared with staff. - Blood and other body fluid spillages should be dealt with promptly following procedures below: - \circ Restrict access to the area. - \circ $\;$ Wear gloves (latex) to protect hands. - Use additional disposable leak-proof aprons. - Use disposable absorbent towels and safety gel to soak up the majority of the body fluid [safety gel located in school office] - Clean with an appropriate disinfectant located in the locked first aid cupboard in the medical room. - Contaminated towels and waste should be "double bagged" and disposed of with domestic waste.

-- Spillages should be mopped up using red bucket and mop for blood [located in the disabled toilet next to the school office]and blue bucket and mop for other bodily fluids [located in all children's cloakrooms]. - Wash hands thoroughly with hot soapy water and dry fully. - See also Safe System of Work cleaning and disposal of blood and bodily fluids.
+Teachers may help as circumstances dictate. - The person dealing with the child is responsible for clearing bodily fluids during the mornings and the School Staff during the afternoon when a member of the support staff is not available.. - The Caretaker may be asked to clear bodily fluids when instructed to do so by the headteacher or nominated person. - Guidance on dealing with bodily fluids is displayed in all the designated First Aid Areas and with the Body Spills Box located in the cupboard in the school hall by the visualiser. - Risk assessment for Managing Bodily Fluids reviewed annually or as and when further potential risks are identified and shared with staff. - Blood and other body fluid spillages should be dealt with promptly following procedures below: - Restrict access to the area. - Wear gloves (latex) to protect hands. - o Use additional disposable leak-proof aprons. - o Use disposable absorbent towels and safety gel to soak up the majority of the body fluid.
+Safety gel to be applied by the office staff ONLY. - Clean with an appropriate disinfectant located in the locked first aid cupboard in the medical room. - o Contaminated towels and waste should be "double bagged" and disposed of with domestic waste. - Spillages should be mopped up using red bucket and mop for blood [located in the disabled toilet next to the school office] and blue bucket and mop for other bodily fluids [located in all children's cloakrooms]. - $\circ\quad$ Wash hands thoroughly with hot soapy water and dry fully. - See also Safe System of Work cleaning and disposal of blood and bodily fluids.